+For further information:

+Deb Hanlen, VET Coordinator

-For further information: Jane Jamieson, VET Coordinator ph: 8599 0536 email: jamieson.jane.m@edumail.vic.gov.au
+ph: 8599 0536 email: Debra.Hanlen@education.vic.gov.au

 VET programs

 At Sandringham College, students can choose an industry-based VET (Vocational Education & Training) program which complements their VCE or VCAL.
 This allows successful students to graduate with both their VCE or VCAL and a VET Certificate or Statement of Attainment.